simongray/StatementAnnotator/README.md

 which produces 5-grade sentiment scores on each section in the grammatical parse tree.
-What this essentially means, is that each grammatical sub-context already has a sentiment score and rather than using heuristics, the implicit grammatical rules of the parse tree allows for spits at the precise point of contention between two different entities.
+What this essentially means, is that each grammatical sub-context already has a sentiment score.
+Rather than using rule-based heuristics, the implicit grammatical rules of the parse tree allows for splits at the precise point of contention between two different entities.

 For single-entity sentences the point of contention doesn't exist,